 Fifteen years of Premier League data can tell a story about more than champions.
 It can show how dominance accumulates, which teams combine attack and defence efficiently, and why fair comparison matters when clubs have played different numbers of matches or seasons.
+The first lesson, though, isn't glamorous: reliable history has to come before clever modelling — and this dataset proves it the hard way.

 Sustained success leaves a long trace

-But raw totals also reward longevity.
-That is why the analysis moves beyond the historical line to per-game and efficiency measures.
-The question is not only who has collected the most points, but how those points were earned.
+Cumulative points make the broad hierarchy visible once the season assignment is fixed.
+Over a long period, the leading clubs separate because they sustain performance through multiple managers, squads and competitive cycles.
+But raw totals also reward longevity — which is why the analysis moves beyond the historical line to per-game and efficiency measures.
+The question isn't only who's collected the most points.
+It's how those points were earned.

 The best teams balance attack and defence